What is Hyperbole? Examples & Definition in Literature

 For the ends of being and ideal grace.

 In sophisticated and concise language, Browning attempts to both measure the depths of love one person has for another with the effervescent feelings of romance and infatuation.
 In basic terms, the premise of the poem is that she will measure how much she loves another person, but she uses a metric that is impossible to calculate (after all, no one knows the “depth and breadth and height” her soul can reach).
-By using this impossible metric, she spells out that her love for another person would be impossible to actually calculate.
+By using this impossible metric, she spells out the firm belief that her love for another person would be impossible to actually calculate.

 In addition to being beautiful in and of itself, her poem will be familiar to anyone who’s struggled to find the right words to express how they feel about another person.